jestjs/jest/docs/CLI.md

 argument: `jest "my.*(complex)?pattern"`.
 On Windows, you will need to use `/` as a path separator or escape `\` as `\\`.

+*Note: Jest 22+ will test any files matched, including those that would normally not be matched based on other [configurations](Configuration.md).*

 ### `--bail`

 Alias: `-b`.
 Exit the test suite immediately upon the first failing test suite.